groupultra/sdk-public/projects/demo/DemoTutorial.md

 # Set up a simple demo using moobius

-This tutorial sets up a basic demo which showcases the essential features of Moobius.
+This tutorial sets up a basic demo which showcases the essential usage of Moobius.
 Almost all of the code is in ./service.py

-## Configuration and "bands"
+## Configuration and "channels"

-Once Moobius is installed (see the quickstart guide) you need to create a *band* and link the app to the band.
-Each backend SDK app is associated with one more bands.
+Once Moobius is installed (see the quickstart guide) you need to create a *channels* and link the app to the channels.
+Each backend SDK app is associated with one more channels.

-To create a band, log into Moobius via the browser and create a new band (click the + next to My Bands).
+To create a channel, log into Moobius via the browser and create a new channel (click the + next to My channels).
 Enter a nice *name* and *description*, such as "Demo" and "This-is-my-test".
-Doing so will see the *band ID* (example: "2c76aba1-73f4-4834-55f5-7ac8431640b1").
-Alternativlty, the band ID of the currently selected band is shown in the URL.
-It is also possible to join bands by entering an ID.
+Doing so will see the *channel ID* (example: "2c76aba1-73f4-4834-55f5-7ac8431640b1").
+Alternativlty, the channel ID of the currently selected channel is shown in the URL.
+It is also possible to join channels by entering an ID.

-To delete a band that you created, click the ... and select "Leave Band".
+To delete a channel that you created, click the ... and select "Leave channel".

 Create config/service.json with this format to link it to your account:
 ```